 Nestled amid torrent waterfalls and treasure troves of wonder are the Tboli communities of South Cotabato, Mindanao Island.
 It’s a lovely place to dream here.
-Ask any of the Tboli women – the ‘dream weavers’ – as they carefully string together visions from their dreams onto a majestic mystical cloth, known as the T’nalak.
-These women are the dreamers and weavers who have created the captivating designs that are almost synonymous with the Philippine textile design.
+Ask any of the Tboli women – the ‘dream weavers’ – as they carefully string together visions from their dreams into a majestic mystical cloth, known as the T’nalak.
+These women are the dreamers and weavers who have created the captivating designs that are almost synonymous with Philippine textile design.

 The T’nalak – a sacred cloth distinctive for its tri-colour scheme and symmetrical designs – is hand-woven by the Tboli women.
 The background is usually black or a deep brown, and the patterns themselves are white with red elements.

 Known as ‘dream weavers’, the Tboli women must first visualise the designs of the T’nalak in their dreams before initiating the design process.